laiky2506/ace_resource/README.md

 |Max_Temp      | -0.0712 |
 |HA_Harvested  | -0.3502 |

-And a seaborn regression plot is used to show visualize the linear relationship between features and label.
+And a seaborn regression plot is used to show visualize the linear relationship between features and the label.

 ```
 fig, axis = plt.subplots(3,3,figsize=(20, 20))